Update on Creative Europe and the outcome of the EU referendum

 As part of its remit, Creative Europe Desk UK encourages international and especially European working, and believes in the strength of collaborating across borders.

-The European Commission has released a brief statement and has confirmed that there is no negative bias against UK applicants: "As long as the negotiations about the conditions of the UK's withdrawal from the EU will not have dealt with the issues linked to the Creative Europe programme, UK organisations have exactly the same rights and obligations as any other participants in the Creative Europe projects within the countries taking part in the programme."
+This builds on the Commission's earlier advice that there is no negative bias against UK applicants taking part in Creative Europe: "As long as the negotiations about the conditions of the UK's withdrawal from the EU will not have dealt with the issues linked to the Creative Europe programme, UK organisations have exactly the same rights and obligations as any other participants in the Creative Europe projects within the countries taking part in the programme."

 Key facts about Creative Europe:

 - To date (2014 – 2016), Creative Europe has supported 283 UK cultural and creative organisations and audiovisual companies, as well as the cinema distribution of 115 UK films in other European countries, with grants totalling €57 million.

 - There are many benefits that Creative Europe brings to the UK’s creative industries, from developing the sector’s capacity to innovate, reach new audiences and share skills to fostering collaboration and building international networks.
 We highlighted the benefits in detail in an inquiry submission on Brexit and the creative industries.

 - 87% of creative professionals believe the audiovisual, creative and cultural sectors would benefit from continued participation in Creative Europe and its successor programme, according to the independent Creative Europe Survey: Value and Impact in the UK.

 - Participation in Creative Europe is not restricted to EU member states.
 There are currently 10 non-EU countries that have either partial or full participation.
 These include EEA countries such as Iceland and Norway as well as neighbouring countries such as Serbia and Albania.
 You can see the full list on the EACEA website.
 These countries must still comply with certain EU regulations and policies and pay a financial contribution in order to participate.